ekiefl/pooltool/docs/getting_started/script.md

 :::{admonition} Cue Signature

-An description of the cue's parameters can be found in the API docs:
+A description of the cue's parameters can be found in the API docs:

 ```{eval-rst}
 .. autoclass:: pooltool.objects.cue.datatypes.Cue